 2022 was a record-breaking year for the Urology Residency Match.
 Of the more than 600 students registered in this year's Urology Match – the highest number in nearly a decade – 92.5% submitted preference lists for this highly competitive program, vying for a record-high 365 positions across the country.
 When the matching algorithm was processed, 66% matched to a vacancy within 143 registered and accredited training programs within the United States, leaving zero vacancies unmatched.

-This year's Urology Match was another paramount year for females applying for, and matching, with urology programs, as a record-setting 120 of the 141 female participants (85 percent) matched with programs, compared to 105 of the 122 who matched last year.
+This year's Urology Match was also a paramount year for females applying for and matching with urology programs, as a higher percentage of female participants matched with programs (72%), compared to their male counterparts (63%).

 Follow the excitement on #AUAMatch and #UROMatch

-About the American Urological Association: Founded in 1902 and headquartered near Baltimore, Maryland, the American Urological Association is a leading advocate for the specialty of urology and has more than 22,000 members throughout the world.
-The AUA is a premier urologic association, providing invaluable support to the urologic community as it pursues its mission of fostering the highest standards of urologic care through education, research, and the formulation of health policy.
+About the American Urological Association: Founded in 1902 and headquartered near Baltimore, Maryland, the American Urological Association is a leading advocate for the specialty of urology, and has more than 24,000 members throughout the world.
+The AUA is a premier urologic association, providing invaluable support to the urologic community as it pursues its mission of fostering the highest standards of urologic care through education, research and the formulation of health policy.

 About the Society of Academic Urologists: Formed in 2016 when the Society of University Urologists and the Society of Urology Chairpersons and Program Directors merged, the Society of Academic Urologists (SAU), provides academic urologists with a forum to discuss, review and work toward resolving critical issues in all aspects of academic urology.
 Additionally, SAU maximizes benefits for educational urology programs, streamlines communications with the AUA, RRC, ABU, and other societies, as well as gives academic urology a voice in the AUA Match program.